 Air conditioning, Alarm clock, Bath robes, Board games, CD player, Ceiling fans, Coffee/Tea facilities, Fridge, Hairdryer, Microwave, Private entrance, Satellite/Cable TV, TV, Telephone, VCR

 Bird watching, Golfing, Hiking trails, Horseback riding, Horseshoes, Mountain Bike trails, Stargazing, Rock Climbing, Sight-seeing

 Nancy & John Yates

 Nancy and John Yates are your hosts and reside in a separate building nearby.
 Both are knowledgeable naturalists and happy to share their knowledge of the area with you.
-Their personal interests are in nature and wilderness appreciation, meditation, commitment to quality of life, community building and enjoyment of serenity.
+Their personal interests are in nature and wilderness appreciation, health and wellness, contemplation, commitment to quality of life, community building and enjoyment of serenity.